Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-RuzL7DdAJ1o.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any plans to add more animals to enemies or dangers?
 https://www.youtube.com/watch?v=RuzL7DdAJ1o
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any future combat or enemy updates to come?](./yt-MS3_LOEapI4.md) [https://www.youtube.com/watch?v=MS3_LOEapI4](https://www.youtube.com/watch?v=MS3_LOEapI4)
+This question was possibly duplicated with a more recent answer: [March 2nd, 2021 Livestream Q&A: Any new Animals?](./yt-c5EEG5MrTF0.md) [https://www.youtube.com/watch?v=c5EEG5MrTF0](https://www.youtube.com/watch?v=c5EEG5MrTF0)

 ### Topics